By Kevin Dempsey, CBI, CMEA

 What others are saying:

-Gary Rogers of The Kingsley Group and Chair of our PEG Expo says, “The Search fund community represents a new and virtually untapped opportunity to us as M&A Intermediaries…We need to adapt our marketing techniques to match with their search methods.”
+Gary Rogers of The Kingsley Group and Chair of our PEG Expo says, “The Search fund community represents a new and virtually untapped opportunity to us as M&A M&A advisors…We need to adapt our marketing techniques to match with their search methods.”

 Laura Ward of Kingsbridge Capital Partners and our incoming Chair says, “These well-educated and skilled entrepreneurial buyers will potentially help our members fill a void for those deals that are too large for a main street buyer and too small for private equity groups.”